 “I’m a reading teacher in Mt.
 Prospect, IL, 40 minutes north of Chicago.
 I saw your artwork at the Ravenswood Art Festival and serendipitously saw a Newsela article about you the next day!
 My students read the article, made a manhole print on the playground and then wrote about it.
 I’ve attached a short video, similar to one of yours we saw on YouTube, along with my 2 students reading their papers.
 We hope you like it!”

 It was difficult to watch without tearing up and thankfully I was somewhat alone in the office.
 There have been times when I’ve questioned the project and thought about ending the print mission I’d been on.
 All I had to do was watch the video, listen to their experience, and hear how much they loved it.
 This was, and is more satisfying that any monetary gain or fame I could ever ask for.
 We’ve had some correspondence and built a friendship.
-What they don’t know is how much impact they’ve had on this project and how much they actually inspired me.
+What they don’t know is how much impact they’ve had on me.